-We are all familiar with many addictions; perhaps the most known are alcoholism, drug addictions, and of course Pornography; however not many of us truly understand the causes behind pornography addiction and its ramifications.
+We are all familiar with addictions; perhaps the ones most commonly known are alcoholism, drug addictions and of course Pornography; however not many of us truly understand the causes behind pornography addiction and its ramifications.

 First let’s start by making sure we all understand the difference between sexual addiction and pornography addiction.

-One obvious difference between porn addiction and a sex addiction is that sex addiction, by definition, takes place with a partner.
-A porn addict can satisfy their urges simply by logging to the internet, watching a video, or opening a magazine.
+One obvious difference between porn addiction and a sex addiction is, sex addiction by definition takes place with a partner.
+A porn addict can satisfy their urges simply by logging to the internet, watching a video or opening a magazine.
 A sex addict, however, is constantly on the hunt for new partners, and new avenues to express his or her sexuality.
 Therefore, sex addicts are generally very social people.
 Meanwhile, porn addicts are likely to become reclusive, spending much of their free time in front of a computer monitor and not interacting with others face-to-face.

 It is worth mentioning both addictions are not an official diagnostic in the DSM-5; regardless, what’s important is to remember an addiction to pornography can lead to distress and have severe consequences in many facets of one’s life.